VineethDShetty/VineethDShetty/README.md

 ### Hi there 👋

 * I'm Currently Undergrad Student of Computer Science Engineering Department.
-* I'm currently working as a  Software Developer at AthrV
+* I'm currently working as a  Software Developer at AthrV.
+* I have also worked Full Stack Developer at Stelna Designs
+* I have an Tech Page by name <a href="https://www.instagram.com/vineeth_techhacks/">vineeth_techhacks</a>
+* I have also Published a Package with name <a href="https://www.npmjs.com/package/objectmethods" >ObjectMethods</a> and also written a blog on my experience https://medium.com/@VineethDShetty/my-experience-of-building-first-npm-package-2ad74707f240

 ## My Interests 🖥
+* I love Programming 💻
+* I like Exploring New things.
+* I like playing Chess and Cricket and Consume contents related to Tech and Start-Ups.

 ## My Technical Skills 📝